Softbank closer to acquiring Sprint after Dish abandons bid for now

-TOKYO/NEW YORK (Reuters) - Japan’s SoftBank Corp (9984.T) cleared a major hurdle in its attempt to buy U.S. wireless provider Sprint Nextel Corp (S.N), as rival bidder Dish Network Corp (DISH.O) declined to make a new offer after SoftBank sweetened its own bid last week.
+TOKYO/NEW YORK (Reuters) - Japan’s SoftBank Corp cleared a major hurdle in its attempt to buy U.S. wireless provider Sprint Nextel Corp, as rival bidder Dish Network Corp declined to make a new offer after SoftBank sweetened its own bid last week.

 SoftBank Chief Executive Masayoshi Son is now a step closer to sealing the largest overseas acquisition by a Japanese company in history, after winning support from a key shareholder by raising SoftBank’s offer to $21.6 billion from $20.1 billion last week.